Wigan Athletic F.C.: End of the Whelan era: 2013–2018

 In October 2016, following a poor start to the season, Caldwell was sacked as manager and replaced by Manchester United coach Warren Joyce.
 Results did not improve under Joyce, who was sacked in March 2017.
 Wigan were subsequently relegated back to League One in April and interim manager Graham Barrow left, ending a 15-year association with the club.
 Paul Cook, who had just won League Two with Portsmouth, was appointed Wigan manager in June 2017.

-Wigan competed in the 2017–18 season of League One in which they finished first resulting in promotion back to the Championship.
+In the 2017–18 League One season, Wigan finished top winning promotion back to the Championship.
 Their promotion was sealed by a 4–0 win against Fleetwood Town.
-In the 2017–18 season of the FA Cup, Wigan reached the quarterfinals, where they were knocked out by Southampton F.C. in a 2–0 loss.
-Notably, Wigan had beaten Manchester City in the Fifth Round Proper at home, winning 1–0 due to Will Grigg scoring at the 79th minute.
-At the end of the season it was announced that the Whelan family had agreed a deal to sell the club, stadium and training facilities to the Hong Kong-based International Entertainment Corporation (IEC) in a £22m deal.
-On 2 November 2018 IEC received shareholder approval to complete the acquisition of the football club, bringing to an end the 23 years of Whelan family ownership.
-In a letter to the fans chairman David Sharpe confirmed that he along with Matthew Sharpe and non-executive director Garry Cook would resign from the board upon completion of the ownership transition.
+In the 2017–18 FA Cup, Wigan beat Manchester City in the fifth round at home, winning 1–0 after Will Grigg scored in the 79th minute.
+In the quarter-finals, they were knocked out by Southampton in a 2–0 loss.
+At the end of the season it was announced that the Whelan family had agreed a deal to sell the club, stadium and training facilities to the Hong Kong–based International Entertainment Corporation (IEC) in a £22m deal.
+On 2 November 2018, IEC received shareholder approval to complete the acquisition of the football club, ending 23 years of Whelan family ownership.